kmcd14/PowerBI_BusinessIntelligence/README.md

 # PowerBI_Maven
-This repository contains all files, reportd and documentation for Maven Analytics' Microsoft Power BI Desktop for Business Intelligence Course
+This repository contains all files, reports and documentation for Maven Analytics' Microsoft Power BI Desktop for Business Intelligence Course